BlastHappy82/AureTrix_driver/replit.md

 ## Overview
 AureTrix is a web-based configuration tool for hall effect keyboards compatible with the SparkLink SDK.
 It provides a professional, browser-based interface for customizing keyboard behavior without requiring native drivers.
 Key capabilities include multi-layer key remapping, macro creation, comprehensive RGB lighting control, advanced hall effect features (Dynamic Keystroke, Magnetic Point Triggering, Rapid Trigger), sensor calibration, profile management, a real-time debugging interface, and a custom layout creator with controller emulation metadata support.
 The application runs entirely in the browser using the WebHID API, aiming to be the leading configuration solution for SparkLink-compatible hall effect keyboards.

+## Recent Changes
+### November 24, 2025 - Layout Creator Initialization & Fallback System
+-   **Layout Creator Single-Column Initialization:** Updated LayoutCreator.vue to automatically initialize with a single-column layout (1 key per row) instead of starting empty.
+Users now have an immediate foundation for building layouts, where each row contains one 1u key that works with the auto-padding logic.
+The row count dynamically adapts to the connected keyboard's actual hardware (via baseLayout), defaulting to 6 rows when no keyboard is connected.
+-   **Robust Connection Lifecycle Handling:** Implemented comprehensive watchers for connection state changes, device hot-swaps, and disconnects.
+Includes retry logic with exponential backoff (up to 5 attempts over ~3 seconds) to handle delayed SDK responses.
+Users always see a functional layout that adapts to their hardware.
+-   **Dynamic Fallback Layout System:** Added `generateFallbackLayout()` function in layoutConfigs.ts that provides a last-resort single-column keyboard layout when no IndexedDB custom layout, sharedLayout.ts community layout, or layoutMap keyCount match exists.
+Prevents users from seeing blank screens or errors when connecting unknown keyboards.
+Fallback dynamically generates layout based on hardware's actual row count from baseLayout parameter, defaulting to 6 rows if unavailable.
+-   **4-Tier Layout Priority:** Updated layout loading to use IndexedDB → sharedLayout.ts → layoutMap → dynamic fallback, ensuring graceful degradation for all hardware configurations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.